Sales Referral Culture: Why You Need One & How to Build One

 1. Empower Sales Reps to Ask

-Unfortunately companies underinvest in creating relevant, effective, and repeatable sales skills for their teams.
-They provide “business sales training,” but it often lacks the reinforcement, coaching, accountability, and practice to change sales behavior or performance.
+Many companies underinvest in developing sales skills that truly stick.
+Generic “business sales training” often lacks the coaching, accountability, and practice needed to change behavior or drive results.

-3. Insist on In-Person Networking (Live or Virtual)
+3. Insist on Networking — Live or Virtual

 The Bottom Line